Sri Lanka 05.02.2015 Transindus

 Bambarakanda is the largest waterfall in Sri Lanka and it is one of the island's most stunning landscapes as well.
 Located in the hill town of Kalupahana, which is close to Haldumulla in the south-eastern slopes of central hills, the waterfall might not be the easiest place on the island to get to, but it is certainly worth the extra effort.
 Bambarakanda is worth exploring too as the area has much more to offer than just the waterfall.
 There is also a unique mix of rugged terrain and scenic beauty that makes it a wonderful place to while away a few hours.

-Sri Lanka's tropical climate makes it one of the finest places in the world for spotting birdlife.
+Sri Lanka is full of world-class wildlife experiences and its tropical climate makes it one of the finest places in the world for spotting birdlife.
 Many of the national parks will be ideal for bird-spotting but the island is full of these animals so rare species can often be seen in the most unlikely of places.
 In total, there are around 450 different species of bird that call Sri Lanka their home.

 Horton Plains National Park